-Local control smart home products have many advantages over cloud control.
+Local control smart home products have many advantages over cloud control, which has some downsides.
 Three important advantages are:

 - You can keep controlling them even when your Internet service is down or you have some other type of outage.